Gracias a Dios (song): History and release

 Thalia performed "Gracias a Dios" for the first time in 1989, in the final episode of her telenovela Luz y Sombra.
-In 1995 she officially recorded a new version of the song for her fourth studio album, En éxtasis.
+In 1995, she officially recorded a new version of the song for her fourth studio album, En éxtasis.
 After the success of her previous singles, "Piel morena", "Amándote", "María la del Barrio", and "Quiero hacerte el amor", "Gracias a Dios" was released as the fifth and final single from the album in May 1996.

-The Argentine composer Héctor Abel Maldonado denounced both Juan Gabriel and Thalía for violation of the intellectual property law, according to him the song was a copy of another of his authorship, entitled "Cuando estoy contigo", performed in Argentina by Ricky Maravilla.
-The judge decided to dismiss the case against Gabriel, clarifying that the judicial process did not affect his good name and honor and in his resolution stated that Thalía was never included in the accusations, since she "only sing the song".
+Argentine composer Héctor Abel Maldonado sued both Juan Gabriel and Thalía for violation of intellectual property law.
+According to him, the song was a copy of another of his authorship, entitled "Cuando estoy contigo", performed in Argentina by Ricky Maravilla.
+The judge decided to dismiss the case against Gabriel, clarifying that the judicial process did not affect his good name and honor and in his resolution stated that Thalía was never included in the accusations, since she "only sings the song".

 The song was a radio hit and was a constant airplay gainer.
 "Gracias a Dios" was a chart topper in many countries, specially in Central and South America, Spain and the Philippines.
 It was also recorded in an English version, titled "I Found Your Love".
 It was included in her Philippine album Nandito Ako (1997).